Kinder starting information

 In November you will be advised of your child's class.
 This will determine which date your orientation session is scheduled for.
 You will also be given a pack which will include your child’s specific starting details along with a comprehensive information booklet about how the kindergartens operate.

 In order to facilitate a smooth start to the year each class is split into two groups.
 The smaller groups allow the teacher and children to get to know each other in a calmer environment which has proven to benefit all involved.
 The groups are then staggered in their starting schedule with half days over the first week.

-Parents have the option of having their child attend full time from the first day if required.
-Please advise your class teacher of this at your pre-commencement meeting.
+Please note: Parents have the option of having their child attend full time from the first day if required.
+Please advise your class teacher of this at your pre-commencement meeting in January.